-Vandalism is typically defined as when a person knowingly causes intentional or negligent damage.
-This includes damage to computer equipment, software and systems of the university or harming or destroying data of another user, Internet, or other networks.
+Vandalism is defined as intentional or negligent damage to computer equipment, software and systems of the university or harming or destroying data of another user, Internet, or other networks.
 It includes, but is not limited to, the intentional uploading or creation of computer viruses.
 Vandalism will result in the cancellation of privileges and may result in suspension from the university.